Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

-For the very early risers, we have a special treat today.
-Before the daylight basks the town in warm golden tones, the morning alms round, referred to as “Tak Bat” in Lao, is a Buddhist tradition for Lao people and dates back generations.
-It is lovingly and faithfully adhered to here in Luang Prabang.
+Before the daylight basks the town in warm golden tones, the morning alms round, referred to as “Tak Bat” in Lao, is a spiritual Buddhist tradition for Lao people and dates back generations.
 Wake up before dawn to witness a procession of hundreds of saffron-robed monks in the early morning light.
-After the almsgiving, walk in the morning market and watch the town come to life before returning to the ship for breakfast.
-Say goodbye to Luang Prabang and continue your journey downstream on the Mekong river.
+The cruise continues further downstream on the Mekong River.

-Back on the vessel, the cruise will sail to the nation’s famous dam and hydroelectric power plant.
-Before you arrive at the dam, the crew will give a lecture about the role of energy production in Laos’ economy and how the country can become the ‘battery’ of Southeast Asia.
-Eventually, you arrive at the Xayaburi Hydroelectric Dam.
-The ship slowly passes through two ship locks, bringing the vessel down by about 30 meters.
-You may also have the chance to discover this enormous structure during a short guided tour.
+Back on the vessel, the cruise carries on towards the nation’s first famous dam and hydroelectric power plant.
+Before arriving at the dam, an interesting lecture is offered about the role of energy production in Laos’ economy and how the country is set to become the ‘battery’ of Southeast Asia.
+Eventually, the cruise arrives at the Xayaburi Hydroelectric Dam.

 • Ship